Pregnancy and Pre-existing Heart Disease

 If you have a congenital heart defect, there’s a chance your baby will also have a heart issue.
 It may not be the same heart problem you have.
 You’ll likely need high-risk prenatal monitoring.

-Living with pre-existing heart disease
+Living with pre-existing heart disease in pregnancy

 Congenital heart disease is a life-long condition.
 Most of the time, your heart defect is fixed in childhood.
 Other times, you may not have symptoms for many years.